34th Canadian Parliament

-Brian Mulroney was Prime Minister during most of the 34th Canadian Parliament.
+Brian Mulroney (pictured here in 1993) was Prime Minister during most of the 34th Canadian Parliament.

+Kim Campbell (pictured here in 1993) was Prime Minister during the last months the 34th Canadian Parliament.

 The 34th Canadian Parliament was in session from December 12, 1988, until September 8, 1993.
 The membership was set by the 1988 federal election on November 21, 1988, and it changed only somewhat due to resignations and by-elections until it was dissolved prior to the 1993 election.

-It was controlled by a Progressive Conservative Party majority, led first by Prime Minister Brian Mulroney and the 24th Canadian Ministry, and then Prime Minister Kim Campbell and the 25th Canadian Ministry.
-The official opposition was the Liberal Party, led first by John Turner, and after 1990, by Jean Chrétien.

-The speaker of the House of Commons was John Allen Fraser.
-See also list of Canadian electoral districts 1987-1997 for a list of the ridings in this parliament.

 There were three sessions of the 34th Parliament: